 We have lived with my father in law 8 years before he died took care of all the bills and 4 out of the 5 signed over that we can buy them out the last brother is in jail and won't sign or corporate with us

 The Orphan's Court is likely to require you to obtain a proper appraisal so that your brother is properly compensated.
 But, do you really want to take title in the names of four of five brothers?
 Do you all live there?
-Wouldn't it be better to sell it and divide the proceeds so you can each have...Read more »
+Wouldn't it be better to sell it and divide the proceeds so you can...Read more »

 Hi!
 So I live in Baltimore city.
 I park in a parking garage everyday.
 The garage is run by a larger company located in DC.
 I have used this garage for over 6 years.
 Their online payment system is terrible and outdated.
 I called them to set up automatic payments (for my sanity) they told me to go...
 Read more »